decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 As a proposal to fix the fact that the Decred lacks a mechanism to fund top BD people who might be excited by the mission and vision of the project and also willing to allocate some time to working on it, I would like to propose the following:

-_(1) Creation of Decred Evangelist Program and Role_
+_(1) Creation of Decred Evangelist Program and Role:_

 •	We establish a pilot program for 12 months to run on an experimental basis

 •	Under this program, we would plan to recruit six to twelve “Decred BD Evangelists”

-_(2) Recruiting Decred Evangelists:_
+_(2) Recruitment of Decred Evangelists:_

-•	We would put up a website so that individuals can apply to become a Decred Evangelist by submitting their identity, CV, and targeted relationships that they would want to pursue as a BD Evangelist,
+•	We would put up a portal to share information about the program and to enable prospective Decred Evangelists to submit an application and to share targeted relationships that they would want to pursue as a BD Evangelist,

-•	Decred Evangelists would be approved by the program administrator to represent the Decred project and solicit business partnerships on behalf of the ecosystem,
+•	Decred Evangelists would be approved by the program administrator to represent the Decred project and solicit business partnerships with the targeted relationships on behalf of the ecosystem,

-•	A Decred Evangelist role is valid for 12 calendar months, and upon expiry must be renewed;  the community should only renew the tenures of evangelists who have achieved solid results,
+•	A Decred Evangelist role is valid for 12 calendar months, and upon expiry must be renewed;  the community should only renew the tenures of evangelists who have delivered solid results,

-_(3) Decred Evangelist goals:_
+_(3) Decred Evangelist job description:_

 •	Finding major governments, corporates, or technology companies who would like to partner with Decred to scope a project and co-develop it on top of Decred's decentralized infrastructure,